Rosie Webster: Casting

 In October 2011, it was announced that Flanagan had decided to leave Coronation Street.
-While some had speculated that she would quit the serial due to panic attacks on set, Flanagan said it was purely her own decision to leave because she had played Rosie for more than half of her life and decided to pursue other projects.
+While some had speculated that she would quit the series due to panic attacks on set, Flanagan said it was purely her own decision to leave because she had played Rosie for more than half of her life and decided to pursue other projects.
 Flanagan said that she "disliked" playing Rosie.
 Speaking to the Sunday Mirror, Flanagan commented: "When I'm acting, I like things to feel real, and I didn't like Rosie's bitchiness.
 I didn't enjoy playing that kind of character.
 She went through a phase of being such a catty girl.
 As an actress you do the best job you can, but I didn't enjoy it because it didn't feel real.
 I always said to myself that I was going to leave when I turned 21.
 For me, the show represents my childhood, and I just couldn't have properly become an adult if I hadn't left."

 On 10 July 2016, while appearing on an episode of Loose Women, Flanagan expressed interest in reprising her role as Rosie, but admitted that she would prefer to only appear in a few episodes due to being busy as a mum.
 On 5 October 2016, it was announced that Flanagan would be reprising her role as Rosie for a short stint in early 2017.
 Flanagan commented: "I'm so excited to be returning to Coronation Street and being part of the Webster family again."
 Producer Kate Oates said: "The Websters have missed Rosie and so have we.
 With Sophie away on holiday with her sister, it seemed like the ideal time to bring Rosie back home with her for a visit.
 We are delighted that Helen is as keen to explore what Rosie has been up to away from the cobbles as we are."
 On 9 February 2017, it was announced that Flanagan had extended her contract to play Rosie for the foreseeable future.

 In December 2017, during an interview with OK! magazine, Flanagan revealed that she was pregnant with her second child and would take maternity leave at the beginning of 2018.
 Flanagan left the show in April, indicating an interest in returning to the role at a future, unspecified date.